RSESEdDev/Curriculum_Visualisation/README.md

 # How to use

 Populate Curriculum_Data_Blank.xlsx as follows:
+NB: All node columns must be populated with unique entries!

 1. Sheet 'Nodes' - enter the program_code into the Start column, unit codes into the Cluster column and lecture or titles as appropriate in columns Nodes1 - 24.
 Being designed for HE undergraduate programs, Lectures 1 - 24 are assumed.
 You can add more columns are required just ensure they are named 'Node*x*' as required.
 In the Rank column rank the units 1-> as appropriate for level groupings.
 For this purpose a level would be 1000 level courses, 2000 level courses and so on.

 *If you want to display relationships:*